I go by Meg for short and I support

 Here's what clients say:

-You’re seeing a system that’s not serving the people, polarization that’s increasing, and global temperatures that are rising.
+We are part of a system that’s not serving the people or planet in the way we want, polarization increasing, and global temperatures on the rise.

 Here's how I can help: